furonglegend/furonglegend/README.md

 ## **National Level**
 - In 2021, the second prize in the 3rd "Transportation · Future" National College Students’ Science and Technology Innovation Works Competition.
 - In 2019, the National College Students’ Innovation and Entrepreneurship Training Program.
-- In 2019, the S award in the US Mathematical Modeling Competition and the National Mathematical Modeling Competition.
+- In 2019, the award in the US Mathematical Modeling Competition and the National Mathematical Modeling Competition.

 ## **Regional Level**
 - In 2024, the Excellent Thinking Award in the 4th Guangdong - Hong Kong - Macao Greater Bay Area College Students’ Public Governance Data Analysis Competition.